dreamcatcher-tech/network/Inbox/2024-03-11 1300 isolation between users.md

 Where should permissions be held for the repo ? in the repo itself, linked to github, or in deno independently of anything else ?

 Seems best as a user followed by repo names, since deploy needs to mimick the filesystem on the users computer, whereas github only represents a global registry of repo ownership

+Or, use a branch to indicate a user, and keep the repos as github namespaced.
+Store the head of the repo that each

+Concept of a merged head, where it is the hash of all the branches of the repo, so we can take a point in time snapshot.
+This can allow instant walking of all valid branches ?
+Could be stored as a branch itself, with a gittree as the container mechanism.